KittenLord/summaries/rfc9110-HTTP-Semantics.md

 subtype     ::= token
 ```

-Parameter values might or might not be case-sensitive, it's all very individual
+Parameter values might or might not be case-sensitive, it's all individual

 #### 8.3.2.
 Charset